Healthcare in China: Deng's economic reform

-However, beginning with economic reforms in 1978, health standards in China began to diverge significantly between urban and rural areas and coastal and interior provinces.
+However, beginning with reform and opening up in 1978, health standards in China began to diverge significantly between urban and rural areas and coastal and interior provinces.
 The barefoot doctor system was put in free fall in 1981, as the "commune" system was shut down.
 By 1984, only 4.8% of villages had cooperative healthcare coverage, a sharp drop from the 90% coverage of the mid-1970s.
 The barefoot doctor model officially ended during the Chinese Medical Reformation of 1985, when the term 'barefoot doctor' was removed from the healthcare system and replaced with the term and concept of 'village doctors'.
 Though most village doctors are former barefoot doctors, they started charging for their services as private entities.

 Urban residents also faced healthcare privatization as they were laid off from state-owned enterprises and lost much of their social security and health benefits.
 As a result, the majority of urban residents paid almost all health costs out-of-pocket beginning in the 1990s, and most rural residents simply could not afford to pay for healthcare in urban hospitals.

 In 1989, the Chinese government decided to try and reverse the fall of rural healthcare coverage, but they were not very successful: coverage was only up to 10% by 1993.
 In 1994, the government decided to fund a revival of the co-operative system, though they would not be successful until the 2005 NRCMCS project.

 Despite the consequences of privatization, the economic reforms did bring in money and new technology for building new hospital infrastructure.
 Modern hospital infrastructure expanded significantly in China beginning in the 1990s.